By: Chris ⎜ Last updated

 KOK Saunas a Langkaia with a view to the Opera House and MUNCH museum

-Book KOK Langkaia if you want the cleanest visitor-friendly version of Oslo's sauna-and-fjord ritual: a wood-fired sauna on the water, a ladder into the Oslofjord, and a front-row view of the Opera House and MUNCH.
-Skip it if you want spa facilities.
-There are no toilets on site, the changing room is small and shared, and the shower situation is basic and cold water only.
-The draw is the heat and the cold fjord.
+Book KOK Langkaia if you want the cleanest version of Oslo's sauna-and-fjord ritual: a wood-fired sauna on the water, and a front-row view of the Opera House and MUNCH, with the option to rent your own sauna cruise for 2 hours.
+Just like Oslo Badstuforening, this is certainly not a spa.
+There are no toilets on site, the changing room is small, shared and unisex, and showers are outdoors and cold water only.

 If you are staying in the western end of the city, around the National Theatre, Aker Brygge or Royal Palace, you should consider the KOK location at Aker Brygge.